What is Oppositional Defiant Disorder?

 • Purposefully annoying others

-• Questioning rules (as well as refusing to follow rules)
+• Questioning rules (refuses to follow rules)

-• Refusing adult requests
+• Refuses adult requests

-• Seeking revenge
+• Seeks revenge

+If similar symptoms interfere with your child’s relationship with others or their ability to learn, they may struggle with ODD.
 However, ODD symptoms may also appear in other mental health issues.
 So, it’s important to discuss diagnosis with a healthcare professional.

-What Causes ODD?
+Causes

-• Developmental Theory – The concept that children and teens with ODD have trouble becoming independent of a parent (or other person they were attached to) and presenting these conflictions in abnormal behaviors.
+• Developmental Theory – The concept that children and teens with ODD have trouble becoming independent of a parent (or other person they were attached to) and presenting these conflicts in abnormal behaviors.
 While this theory suggests ODD can last up until teenage years, the problems initially start when a child is still a toddler.

 Again, these are simply theories on the causes of ODD.
-It’s likely there are other factors, including a link between other mental disorders, such as anxiety or ADHD.
+There are likely other factors, including a link to other mental disorders, such as anxiety or ADHD.
+Furthermore, ODD is believed to be more prevalent in boys than in girls.

-ODD Prevention
+Prevention

 If you have a teen who struggles with ODD, they’re more likely to benefit from psychotherapies (talk therapies), learning social skills, and receiving help with schoolwork (i.e. a tutor).

-ODD Treatment & Diagnosis
+Treatment & Diagnosis

 The most prominent treatment for ODD is various types of therapies, including: